Spot Me

 Physical changes take a long time to see.

-53% of respondents reported using a wearable device to monitor their fitness activity.
+53% of respondents use a wearable device to monitor their fitness activity.

 Market.US, 2023